 3. Informal Blazer With Skinny Jeans/Leggings

-If you are all about flaunting your legs in a skinny pair of jeans and pairing that with a blazer, go for a plain shirt, preferably white, and go all out with a casual blazer.
+If you are all about flaunting your legs in a skinny pair of jeans and pairing that with a blazer, go for a plain button up shirt, preferably white, and go all out with a casual blazer.
 Swap your jeans with a pair of leggings or jeggings to take the look a notch higher.

 4. Turtle Neck T-Shirt, Blazer, And Converse Shoes

 Turtleneck T-shirts are uber cute and effortlessly stylish.
 So, how do you up this already stylish game?
 Just throw on a blazer of your choice.
 Completing this look with converse shoes will make the outfit quite the charmer.
 You can add a hat for an extra element of chicness to your blazer outfit.
 Choose a fedora or a wide-brimmed hat for a classic and timeless look, or a baseball cap or a bucket hat for a more casual and laid-back vibe.

 5. Black Sequin Blazer

 A crop top style-sequin blazer with a pair of printed pants will take your party look to a whole new level.
-If the blazer comes with a simple sequin bordering, go with a sequin tank top; or, just stick to basics like a tube or spaghetti top.
+If the blazer comes with a simple sequin bordering, go with a sequin tank top; or, just stick to basics like a stylish blouse, tube or spaghetti top.
 Put your hair up in a chignon updo, and wear lipstick, wedges, and a sling bag.

 6. Pink Blazer And A White Shirt

 Throw on a muted pink blazer over your classic blue jeans-white shirt pairing and make it look like the world is your runway.
-Wear matching footwear and fine jewelry to complete the look.
+Wear matching footwear and fine jewelry to complete the chic look.

 7. Black Striped Oversize Blazer And A V-Neck T-Shirt